D0n9X1n/hexo-blog-encrypt/ReadMe.md

 ### Encrypt TOC

-If you has a post with TOC, you should change the code of template.
+If you has a post with TOC, you should change the code of your template.
 Take the default theme 'landscape' as an example:

 + You should find the `article.ejs` file located at `hexo/themes/landscape/layout/_partial/article.ejs`.
 + Find the code like <% post.content %>, which is usually at line 30.